keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Web Application Firewall (WAF)

 ### WAF Simplified
-AWS WAF is a web application that lets you allow or block the HTTP(s) requests that are forwarded onto CloudFront, API Gateway, Application Load Balancers, or any other Layer 7 entrypoint into your AWS environment.
+AWS WAF is a web application that lets you allow or block the HTTP(s) requests that are bound for CloudFront, API Gateway, Application Load Balancers, EC2, and other Layer 7 entrypoints into your AWS environment.
+AWS WAF gives you control over how traffic reaches your applications by enabling you to create security rules that block common attack patterns, such as SQL injection or cross-site scripting, and rules that filter out specific traffic patterns that you can define.
+WAF's default rule-set addresses issues like the OWASP Top 10 security risks and is regularly updated whenever new vulnerbilities are discovered.

 ### WAF Key Details
 - As mentioned above, WAF operates as a Layer 7 firewall.
-This grants it the ability to monitor on granular web-based conditions like URL query string parameters for example.
-This level of detail helps detect both foul play and honest issues within the data getting passed into the AWS environment.
+This grants it the ability to monitor granular web-based conditions like URL query string parameters.
+This level of detail helps to detect both foul play and honest issues with the requests getting passed onto your AWS environment.
 - With WAF, you can set conditions such as which IP addresses are allowed to make what kind of requests or access what kind of content.
 - Based off of these conditions, the corresponding endpoint will either allow the request by serving the requested content or return an HTTP 403 Forbidden status.
-- WAF achieves its functionality by:
+- WAF achieves its functionality by either:
   - Allowing all requests except for the ones you specified
   - Blocking all requests except for the ones you specified
   - Counting the requests that match the properties you specified
-- Denying or blocking malicious users at the WAF level has the advantage of protecting your AWS ecosystem at its outermost border.
+- Denying or blocking malicious users at the WAF level has the added advantage of protecting your AWS ecosystem at its outermost border.

 ### WAF Protection Capabilities
-- You can define the web request characteristics that will block access such as:
+- The web request characteristics that can be used to block access:
   - The IP address that a request originates from
   - The country that a request originates from
   - The values found in the request headers